hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/step10-rest-client.md

-Another technique used get the same Pod Listing is using the REST client.
+Another technique used to get the same Pod Listing is using the REST client.

 Currently, if you test the Pod list2 (alternate form with the `2`) command it returns just a placeholder message.